 As an adult couple, we typically opt for private rooms and utilize smaller guesthouses and hotels.
 Prices for a private room in Taiwan are moderate in expense not as cheap as Southeast Asia, but much less than North America or Western Europe.
 Expect to pay around $40-100 a night for a private room based on quality and location.
 Cities like Taipei push the average up as you can expect to pay about double per night compared to other destinations in Taiwan.

 You also have the option of Airbnb if you like a bit more space as a group or couple.
-Rates for Airbnb is on par with private hotel rooms so it’s up to you on which you prefer.
-If you’re looking to save a bit more money cook your own meals to save with a private kitchen.
+Rates for Airbnb is on par with private hotel rooms so it’s up to you which you prefer.
+If you’re looking to save a bit more money cook your own meals to save in a private kitchen.
 However, food in Taiwan is generally affordable and delicious so you’ll likely not cook much.

 Food Costs in Taiwan

 Aside from restaurants in the major city centers, street food in Taiwan is cheap.
 If you don’t mind eating the local food and enjoying the fantastic night market in the streets it’s a fantastic destination for foodies.
-Street food here is not only safe, but a cultural experience where you rub shoulders with locals as they try to squeeze into the table next to you.
+Street food here is not only safe but a cultural experience where you rub shoulders with locals as they try to squeeze into the table next to you.

 Expect to pay around 1-2$ a small dish in the local markets, while restaurants cost anywhere from $10-30 a person.
-We had some amazing meals in the restaurans of Taipei, but it did cost us much more than eating in the local markets.
+We had some amazing meals in the restaurants of Taipei, but it did cost us much more than eating in the local markets.
 If you’re looking to save cook your own meals with an Airbnb and eat at the night markets.
 The good news is you can find amazing food from various cuisines like Chinese, Thai, and Japanese.
 There are also 7-11’s on every corner to get a snack or basic cooking essentials.

 Transportation in Taiwan